PLUTEX/ansible-role-routeros/README.md

 ---------------

 With `-vvv` you can see the generated script that is being sent to the device, as well as its output.
+In the output, you will be able to distinguish between the changed states "added" and "changed".

 You should definitely be using [`+512cet`][terminal width hack] at the end of you username.
 Still, you might experience situations where the generated script